lord-executor/kirby-json-api/README.md

 }
 ```

+### Multi-Language Sites
+The API manager is the component that is in charge of invoking the API controllers.
+It is aware of multi-language sites and sets the language based on the `lang` query string parameter by default.

 # Custom API Extensions
 Getting started with a custom API is really quite straight forward.
 All you need is a Kirby plugin (that can be an existing plugin or a new one) where you can create a file called `jsonapi.extension.php`.
 The JSON API plugin looks for files with that name during its initialization and loads them automatically.
 In this extension file, you can now simply declare your API like this